Legion Loader virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-People who have a computer infected with Legion Loader are exposed to risk of identity theft, monetary and/or data loss, problems related to privacy, installation of other malware, and so on.
-Legion Loader is a high-risk malware and it should be removed as soon as possible.
-It is unknown how exactly cyber criminals spread it, however, it is very likely that they do that by using one or another popular malware distribution method.
+People who have computers infected with Legion Loader are exposed to risk of identity theft, monetary and/or data loss, problems relating to privacy, installation of other malware, and so on.
+Legion Loader is high-risk malware and should be removed immediately.
+It is unknown exactly how cyber criminals proliferate this program, however, it is likely to be via a popular malware distribution method.

 How did Legion Loader infiltrate my computer?

-Irrelevant emails that contain attachments and/or web links should not be trusted, especially if they are received from unknown, suspicious addresses.
-Files attached to them might be designed to infect a computer with some malware.
-All software should be downloaded only from official websites and via direct download links, other channels/tools cannot be trusted.
-Updates should not be installed through third party tools, the only safe way to update installed software is by using tools and/or implemented functions that are designed by official developers.
-Also, installed software should not be activated through third party tools.
-It is not legal and may cause installation of malware.
-One more way to keep systems safe is to regularly scan them with a reputable antivirus or anti-spyware software.
-It is important to make sure that installed software of this type is always up to date.
+Do not trust irrelevant emails that contain attachments or web links, especially if they are received from unknown, suspicious addresses.
+Attached files might infect computers with malware.
+All software should be downloaded from official websites and via direct download links.
+Other channels/tools cannot be trusted.
+Updates should not be installed through third party tools.
+The only safe way to update installed software is using tools and/or implemented functions that are designed by official developers.
+Installed software should not be activated through third party tools.
+This is illegal and might cause installation of malware.
+Keep systems safe by regularly scanning them with reputable antivirus or anti-spyware software.
+It is important to ensure that installed software of this type is up to date.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.